Why Manage Woodland?

 Lantra Accredited Grey Squirrel Management Course

 Whether you wish to protect your young trees from damage or be part of expanding red squirrel habitat, this brand new British Red Squirrel course is a must!
 The Lantra accredited course covers squirrel ecology, reasons for management, law, working together, health and safety plus a theory and practical assessment.
 You will be made aware of the work of the UK Squirrel Accord.
 Your instructor, David Brown, will support you to leave with the knowledge and confidence to protect woodland and red squirrels from greys and your award will demonstrate competence to woodland owners.
-Contact us to book a course or enquire about other dates.
+Contact us to organise dates.

 In their report ‘Bringing Woodland into Management: the missed opportunities in England and Wales (1999) the Royal Forestry Society summarised their assessment of undermanagement of woodland as ‘…not only a wasted economic opportunity, it is a lost chance to increase carbon capture and storage and improve biodiversity; it is also undermining the health and resilience of these woodlands, making it more likely that eventually they will become derelict.’